Zeekr

 Zeekr Intelligent Technology Holding Limited, trading as Zeekr Group (极氪集团), is a Chinese automobile company.
-It is majority owned by Geely Automobile Holdings, and publicly listed on the New York Stock Exchange.
+It is wholly owned by Geely Automobile Holdings.

 Zeekr was founded in 2021 as a single brand specializing in luxury electric cars.
 Since February 2025, the entity has become a holding company known as Zeekr Group consisting of two brands following the acquisition of Lynk & Co, another brand under Geely Holding.

-The name of the brand is made up of "ZE" which stands for Zero, the starting point of infinite possibilities, E which stands for Evolving the Electric Era, and Kr which stands for the element Krypton, a rare gas that emits light when electrified.
+The name of the brand is made up of "ZE" which stands for Zero, the starting point of infinite possibilities, "E" which stands for Evolving the Electric Era, and "Kr" which stands for the element Krypton, a rare gas that emits light when electrified.